A Career Path (PDF 411KB) for students wanting to become a Registered Psychologist.

 Midyear entry enrolment

-Please refer to the BBSc 2015 Mid Year Enrolment Guide (PDF 614KB)
+Please refer to the Bachelor of Behavioural Science Mid Year Enrolment Guide (PDF 659KB)

 We advise midyear entry students to spread their study over 3 and 1/2 years due to the sequencing of Psychology topics across the degree.
-If you have further queries, please contact the School of Psychology.
+If you have further queries, please contact the College of Education, Psychology and Social Work.